aandre6891/CV/README.md

 ### Google Digital Garage – (February 2021)
 **Fundamentals of digital marketing**
 - Certified in essential digital marketing concepts including SEO, PPC, social media, email marketing, and web analytics.
 Gives proficiency in fundamental strategies for navigating the digital marketing landscape.

-## Experience

-### Makers Academy Bootcamp - (March 2023 – July 2023) – London (UK)
-**Web/Software Developer**
-- In addition to being an education course, Makers Academy provided an immersive and practical simulation of a professional work environment.
-By actively engaging in various team projects, I was able to apply methodologies and work processes that mirror those used in real-world settings.
-This experience surpassed the bounds of a conventional learning program.
-It served as a platform to develop tangible skills within a simulated work atmosphere and effectively preparing me for the challenges and opportunities that lie ahead in the software development field.

-### Frank Recruitment Group - (September 2021 – March 2023) – London (UK)
-**Trainee IT Recruiter / Promoted to Recruiting Consultant (from March 2022) / Promoted to Senior IT Recruiter (from December 2022)**
-  - Entering new Points of Contact (POCs) for potential clients into the company platform (Salesforce).
-Contacting potential collaborators to profile them as potential candidates for new client projects.
-Conducting business development calls with potential clients.
-Collaborating with the technical department of clients to qualify job requirements.
-Preparing candidates for interviews.
-Handling contract amendments for clients and coordinating with the legal department to find solutions.
-Maintaining relationships with both clients and collaborators.

-### Domar Spa - (February 2017 – December 2020) – Matera (ITALY)
-**Sales Account Manager**
-- Intermediary for foreign buyers and companies, using varied communication methods.
-Enhancing sales through client visits.
-Leading customer service, planning, and logistics teams.
-Negotiating export rates for cost efficiency.
-Handling inquiries and complaints with effective solutions.
-Representing the company at trade shows.
-Generating leads through online searches and outreach methods.

-### 4Business Srl – (October 2011 – May 2016) – Reggio Emilia (ITALY)
-**Digital Marketing Manager**
-- Managing all of the company's social media networks: YouTube, Facebook, LinkedIn, and blogs.
-Creating fresh video and photo contents, as well as composing articles to generate leads and enhance brand reputation.
-Establishing collaborations with both domestic and international lead generation channels, and overseeing advertising campaigns using tools such as Google Ads and Facebook Ads.

-### 4Credit Srl – (April 2007 – October 2011) – Parma (ITALY)
-**Project Manager**
-- Creating new projects to expand financial and insurance products.
-Forging collaborations with key institutions.
-Coordinating branch operations, training managers.
-Ensuring compliance and overseeing call center.
-Managing recruitment and training for call center and web developers.

 ## Interests